Advertisement

 There’s a decent argument that right now is the best moment for Alpine – being handed the reins of Renault’s motorsport endeavours shows it’s finally getting the recognition it deserves in the Renault Group.

-And this moment would never have happened without some of Alpine’s best motorsport moments – world rally wins in 1971 and 1973, as well as an outright Le Mans victory in 1978.
+It's a bit of a shame that the A424 hypercar didn't perform slightly better in its debut WEC season, but this moment would never have happened without some of Alpine’s best motorsport moments of the past – world rally wins in 1971 and 1973, as well as an outright Le Mans victory in 1978.

 For us, nothing beats the sight of the original A110 in the Monte Carlo Rally in 1973, kicking off the inaugural World Rally Championship with a 1-2-3 for Renault-Alpine.
 By the end of ’73, Alpine would have nearly twice as many championship points as second-placed Fiat, and it took the full might of the Stratos HF to unseat the king.